microsoft/WhatTheHack/xxx-CosmicTroubleshooting/Student/Challenge-04.md

 In this challenge, you will properly configure the `clickstream` container to enable Analytical queries.

-You will need to run the deployment script under the `Challenge04` folder in your Resources.
+You will need to run the deployment script under the `/Challenge04/` folder from the archive your coach provided.

 ## Success Criteria